-Column 1 Column 2 Land and building use Rate of provision Commercial premises when it becomes Business premises (including banks, post offices, hairdressers, etc), office premises and the like One space per 40 m of NLA Entertainment facility One space per 6.5 m of NLA; Restaurants/cafes One space per 25 m of NLA Note: A 'change of use' from a commercial use to a restaurant/cafe in the B1 or B3 zones is exempt from the requirement to provide additional off-street parking where it involves no increase in floor area.
+Column 1 Column 2 Land and building use Rate of provision Commercial premises - Business premises (including banks, post offices, hairdressers, etc), office premises and the like One space per 40 m 2 of NLA Entertainment facility One space per 6.5 m 2 of NLA; Restaurants/cafes One space per 25 m 2 of NLA Note: A 'change of use' from a commercial use to a restaurant/cafe in the B1 or B3 zones is exempt from the requirement to provide additional off-street parking where it involves no increase in floor area.
 Any increase in floor area will require parking to be provided at the above rate for the additional floor area only.
-Takeaway food and drink premises where no onsite seating is provided One space per 25m2 of NLA Retail premises including supermarkets, department stores and Small shops and neighbourhood shops: One space per 25 m2 of NLA shopping centres Shopping centres: Up to 20,000 m of NLA; and One space per 20 m Over 20,000 m of NLA; and One space per 25 m for area greater than 20,000 m Community land uses Health consulting rooms One space per 25 m of NLA Hospitals and the like One space per 10 beds plus one space per each resident or staff doctor plus one space for each employee on duty at any one time plus ambulance parking.
-Medical centres One space per 25 m of NLA Educational establishments Infants and primary schools and One space per 1.5 staff plus one space per secondary schools 10 students in year 12 plus adequate student set-down/pick-up areas, bus turning areas plus parking for auditoriums and sports stadia. anu sports staula.
+Takeaway food and drink premises where no onsite seating is provided One space per 25m2 of NLA Retail premises including supermarkets, department stores and shopping centres Small shops and neighbourhood shops: One space per 25 m2 of NLA Shopping centres: Up to 20,000 m 2 of NLA; and One space per 20 m 2 Over 20,000 m 2 of NLA; and One space per 25 m 2 for area greater than 20,000 m 2 Community land uses Health consulting rooms One space per 25 m 2 of NLA Hospitals and the like One space per 10 beds plus one space per each resident or staff doctor plus one space for each employee on duty at any one time plus ambulance parking.
+Medical centres One space per 25 m 2 of NLA Educational establishments Infants and primary schools and secondary schools One space per 1.5 staff plus one space per 10 students in year 12 plus adequate student set-down/pick-up areas, bus turning areas plus parking for auditoriums and sports stadia.

-One space per 1.5 staff plus one space per

-five students plus one space per five live-in

-students plus parking and turning areas for

-auditoriums and sports stadia.
+Higher education establishments, tertiary schools and colleges One space per 1.5 staff plus one space per five students plus one space per five live-in students plus parking and turning areas for auditoriums and sports stadia.

-One space per four children
+Child care centres One space per four children

-One space per 20 m of public area.
+Community facility (where a use is not specified) One space per 20 m 2 of public area.

-One space per five seats plus additional
+Place of public worship, funeral homes One space per five seats plus additional

-provision for overflow parking onsite.
+and the like provision for overflow parking onsite.

+Recreation land uses

+Recreation facilities:

-Three spaces per court;
+Squash courts Three spaces per court;

-Three spaces per alley;
+Bowling alleys Three spaces per alley;

-Seven spaces per 100 m of NLA
+Gymnasiums Seven spaces per 100 m2 of NLA

 Bicycle parking

-• 1/100 m2 NLA
+Shopping centres • 1/100 m2 NLA

-• 1/10 seats
+Takeaway food shops (>20 seats) • 1/10 seats